-Nina Colosi is the Founder and Creative Director of Streaming Museum, launched in New York City in 2008 at the cusp of the expansion of the internet, screen culture and mobile devices.
+Nina Colosi is the Founder and Creative Director of Streaming Museum, launched in New York City in 2008 at the cusp of a new wave of expansion of the internet, screen culture and mobile devices.
 It was conceived as a public art experiment to use technology to produce and present programs of international arts and visionary ideas in public spaces and cultural centers on 7 continents and StreamingMuseum.org.
-The experiment developed, and over the years the museum’s programs have reached millions in over 80 locations from North Pole to South Pole, world cities to remote locations.
+The experiment developed, and over the years the museum’s programs have reached millions from North Pole to South Pole, world cities to remote locations.

 The museum’s arts programs have promoted the culture, international relations, historic commemoration, and tourism of countries, and have given visibility to foundations and brands that support the arts.

-Since 2001 she has also produced exhibitions of benchmark new media art, and cultural and historic relevance, and has participated in conferences in Hong Kong, NY, Moscow, Buenos Aires, Dubai, Montreal, Berlin and other cities.
+Since 2001 she has also produced exhibitions of benchmark new media art and cultural and historic relevance, and participated in conferences in Hong Kong, NY, Moscow, Madrid, Buenos Aires, Dubai, Montreal, Berlin and other cities.
 Streaming Museum has been featured in professional international publications.

 In her early career Colosi was an award winning electronic music composer after receiving a Master degree in piano from Manhattan School of Music in NYC as a student of Seymour Lipkin.
 Postgraduate she studied film and TV production at Fairfield University.
 She works with young students to develop their technical skills, repertoire and original works at the piano, and connect music to their experiences of the world around them.